ConvoCollective/web/src/building-blocks/collecting-data.md

 ---
 title: Collect data to improve model accuracy
-description: Training and testing data that correspond to real user interactions improve the accuracy and robustness of your bot.
+description: Collecting data that correspond to real user interactions improve the accuracy and robustness of your bot.
 date: 2021-06-23
 layout: posts
+topic: 🚂Modeling & Training
 author: John Kelvie
 tags:
   - building_block
   - modeling
 ---

-# Summary
-Training and testing data that correspond to real user interactions improve the accuracy and robustness of your bot.
+Collecting data that correspond to real user interactions improves the accuracy and robustness of your bot.

-# Definitions
-**Training data** is used to teach your bot how to interact with users.
-**Testing data** is used to evaluate how well your bot is doing in responding to users.
-**Accuracy** measures how well the bot understands the queries it has been trained on.
-**Robustness** measures the breadth of queries the bot has been trained on.

-# Detail
-Training and testing data can come from a variety of sources - when starting out, they will often come from the developer or designer working on the bot, and may be a small set of phrases that seem most obvious for potential users’ to use.
+Data can come from a variety of sources - when starting out, they will often come from the developer or designer working on the bot, and may be a small set of phrases that seem most obvious for potential users’ to use.

 At this early stage, only a small part of the complete potential set of utterances has been captured.